yonibc/yad2cellular/README.md

 ## 🎯 Project Vision

-The goal of Yad2Cellular is to deliver a clean, lightweight marketplace app where:
+The goal of NextTrade is to deliver a clean, lightweight marketplace app where:

 - New and authenticated users can easily create listings.
 - Listings are presented in a fast, scrollable feed.